Healthy Homes Assessment Glengarry

 What We Do

-As building inspectors we are experts in all aspects that come with professional home examinations.
-We are here to ensure that you make the best decision when purchasing your next property.
+As building inspectors, we are experts in all aspects of specialist home examinations.
+We’re here to make sure you make the right choice when it comes to buying your next home.

-We value your money We will conduct detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the enjoyable aspects of purchasing or owning the home.
+We consider your investment to be a serious one We conduct comprehensive checks to make sure you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning your own home.

-We specialise in a variety of services to ensure you are completely informed of the condition of any property that you might be considering buying or selling along with other solutions.
+We offer a wide range of solutions to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling along with other services.

-Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into your document, you can actually see any issues that could be identified.
-Through our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.
+We have a systematic approach to inspecting your property and the latest software technology which includes digital photos in the reports, you can actually see any problems that might be found.
+Through our detailed reporting it’s no wonder we get so many clients recommending our service to family and acquaintances.

 Comprehensive Building Inspections